 Of course, while we’re talking about online opportunities, we can’t forget the option of putting together your own passive income stream.
-You’d do this by writing what we call a Money Making Website, or your own blog, or your own ebooks, or even an e-newsletter.
+You can do this by writing what we call a Money Making Website, or your own blog, or your own ebooks, or even an e-newsletter.

 What do we mean by passive income?
 Think of it as making money in your sleep.
-Once you write all the content that goes into setting up one of these income streams — which is something we teach members of our Barefoot Writer Club how to do — you put it on autopilot.
+Once you write all the content that goes into setting up one of these income streams, you put it on autopilot.

-Your system — and all the writing you put into it — then sits online, earning you money whether you’re sleeping or playing golf or working on other freelance writing projects.
+Your system — and all the writing you put into it — then sits online, earning you money whether you’re sleeping, playing golf, or working on other freelance writing projects.

-Hands down, the most important skill you can learn first — and the one that will help you master the world of professional writing and home in on any of the paid writing opportunities we just mentioned — is the one we’ve been talking about: persuasive writing.
+The most important skill you can learn first — and the one that will help you master any of the writing opportunities we just mentioned — is the one we’ve been talking about: persuasive writing.

 Persuasive writing is really the cornerstone of every other high-paying writing opportunity out there.

-Instead of trying to be cute, clever, or even blatantly obvious with vivid graphics and sales pitches, the job of a good writer is to craft a message that really connects.
+Instead of trying to be cute, clever, or even blatantly obvious with vivid graphics and sales pitches, the job of a good writer is to craft a message that really connects with their readers.

-Unlike news or editorial writing, persuasive writing is all about getting the reader to take action.
-And that action can be anything, whether it’s to click a link in an email, fill out a form, sign up for a magazine, buy a lawn mower, or donate to a local charity.
+Unlike news or editorial writing, persuasive writing is all about getting the reader to take that requested action.
+And we said earlier, that action can be anything, whether it’s to click a link in an email, fill out a form, sign up for a magazine, buy a lawn mower, or donate to a local charity.
 Any action at all.